ultrox/docker-compose/readme.md

+Forked version with support for flags when using `compose down`

 # Manage Docker-Compose via Node.js

 `docker-compose` is a small library that allows you to run [docker-compose](https://docs.docker.com/compose/)(which is still required) via Node.js.
 This is useful to bootstrap test environments.
 You might also generate your `docker-compose.yml` files using [composefile](https://www.npmjs.com/package/composefile).